Q2 PSA Infographic Option

 made with easel.ly

-1. With your partner(s) look at the example above and discuss how well it meets the following PSA characteristics, how would you rank it (1-5 with 5 the highest):
+1. With your partner(s) look at the example above and discuss how well it meets the following PSA characteristics, how would you rank it (one-five with five the highest):

 - Deliver ONE core message that is convincing (supported with facts, images, examples...)